 Fiji

-Fiji comprises a group of 333 islands in the tropical South Pacific with a mixture of Melanesian, Polynesian, Micronesian and European influences.
+Fiji is made up of a group of 333 islands in the tropical South Pacific with a mixture of Melanesian, Polynesian, Micronesian and European influences.
 The local people are warm, friendly and extremely generous, despite often having little in the form of material possessions and wealth.
 Fiji is a developing country with an enchanting mix of cultural traditions, strong religious faiths and stunning scenery.
-Our Volunteers work with a number of community organisations and local schools, where they use skills gained from their own educational background to improve people’s lives.
+Our volunteers work with a number of community organisations and local schools, where they use skills gained from their own educational background to improve people’s lives.

 Placement locations